UniMath/agda-unimath/src/foundation/decidable-subtypes.lagda.md

   is-decidable-subtype-subtype-decidable-subtype a =
     is-decidable-type-decidable-Prop (P a)

-  type-prop-decidable-subtype : A → UU l2
+  is-in-decidable-subtype : A → UU l2
-  type-prop-decidable-subtype a = type-decidable-Prop (P a)
+  is-in-decidable-subtype = is-in-subtype subtype-decidable-subtype

-  is-prop-type-prop-decidable-subtype :
+  is-prop-is-in-decidable-subtype :
-    (a : A) → is-prop (type-prop-decidable-subtype a) is-prop-type-prop-decidable-subtype a = is-prop-type-decidable-Prop (P a)
+    (a : A) → is-prop (is-in-decidable-subtype a) is-prop-is-in-decidable-subtype =
+    is-prop-is-in-subtype subtype-decidable-subtype
 ```

 ### The underlying type of a decidable subtype